kylendowns/secondary-title/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 2.0.7.1 =
+* A hotfix that reverts a change that caused [a bug](https://wordpress.org/support/topic/secondary-titles-showing-in-categories-sidebar/) when displaying the secondary title in sidebars

 = 2.0.7 =
 This version reintroduces the "Input field position" option for WordPress 5.0 and above when using the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.
 It also adds support for [wp-Typography](https://wordpress.org/plugins/wp-typography/) plugin.